 We asked Everest's customers to tell us how satisfied they are with the brand and whether they would recommend it.
 We then use this data to calculate an overall customer score.

+We also asked them to rate, on a seven-point scale from very poor to excellent, a number of aspects of the process.
+We analyse the responses to produce our star ratings.
 You can use these ratings to help you understand which elements the companies in our survey succeed on, and where they fall down.

-Flick through the images below to see some examples of the types of double glazed windows and doors Everest provides, and read on below to learn more about its services.
+Flick through the images below to see some examples of the types of double-glazed windows and doors Everest provides, and read on below to learn more about its services.

 England, Scotland and Wales, but not Northern Ireland.

 The uPVC windows are also available in a range of colours and woodgrain effect.
 It offers paint or stain finishes on timber windows to highlight the grain.
-Its windows and doors have its GrabLock, developed with Yale.
+Everest's windows and doors have its GrabLock, developed with Yale.

 It also does garage, porch and composite, timber, uPVC and aluminium front and back doors, most partially glazed.

-Window energy ratings: A+ rating as standard for uPVC casement windows.
+A+ rating as standard for uPVC casement windows.
 Triple glazing is A++.
 It doesn't state the energy ratings for other double glazing on its website.

-Triple and secondary glazing: It offers triple glazing and secondary glazing options in addition to double glazing.
+Everest offers triple glazing and secondary glazing options in addition to double glazing.
 It also offers acoustic glass to help to reduce noise.

 Everst has a 10-year guarantee on most parts and materials in its products, but a 20-year guarantee for its uPVC Exclusives windows and doors range.
 Some have a lifetime guarantee, which covers condensation and fogging between uPVC panes, but you have to pay extra for this.